JUNE'S BIRTHSTONE: THE PEARL (HISTORY, FACTS & MORE)

 - About 95% of worldwide pearl production results in freshwater pearls.
 While less valuable than the rare saltwater pearls, they are still very popular gemstones.

 - Valuable saltwater pearls are rare.
 Truth is, they’re very rare.
-A natural saltwater pearl that is of valuable gemstone quality is found at a rate of less than one in ten thousand wild oysters.
+A natural pearl that is of valuable gemstone quality is found at a rate of less than one in ten thousand wild oysters.

 - We all know the saying ‘good things take time,' and pearls are no exception to this.
 In fact, they can take up to eight years to form naturally in the ocean or a lake.
-Because pearls form in this way, discovering one that is perfectly round instantly increases its value.
+Because natural pearls form in this way, discovering one that is perfectly round instantly increases its value.

 - Shortly after her death in 2011, Elizabeth Taylor's La Peregrina pearl necklace sold at Christie's "The Collection of Elizabeth Taylor" auction for $11.8 million — the highest amount any pearl has ever sold at auction.